arzamansoori/FoodDeliveryApp/readme.md

    * We can use async await to fetch the data.

 * Shimmer UI
-   * It is the scenerio when the UI loads -> Render -> makes an API Call -> Render
+   * It is the scenerio when the *UI loads -> Render -> makes an API Call -> Render*
    * Shimmer UI comes in play for the first rendering.
 This is generally done for better ux experience.
    * It is the dummy page that users see.
-I have coded this in ShimmerCard.js.
+I have coded this in *ShimmerCard.js*.